Castles in Japan

 The rebellion became the greatest civil war in the history of Japan.

-Hirado Castle (平戸城, Nagasaki Pref.) was built in 1707 and was restored in 1962.
+Hirado Castle (平戸城, Nagasaki Pref.)

-The castle was built in 1607, and the castle tower was rebuilt in 1960.
+The first castle was built in 1599 and was rebuilt in 1707.

 The castle was built in 1394, but it is unclear when the original castle tower was built.